jonsag/Marlin-3D-Printer-Firmware/README-Marlin-2.0.7.2, HowTo and Info.md

 	#define Z_MAX_POS 185

 >This is the conclusion of the above settings.

 1248

 	#define AUTO_BED_LEVELING_LINEAR

 >You could also uncomment line 1249 instead, or one of the other measurement types.
 This makes most sense to me.

 1257

 	#define RESTORE_LEVELING_AFTER_G28

 >Keeps the leveling data after a G28 home command.

 1296

 	#define GRID_MAX_POINTS_X 3

 >The number of probes in both directions.
 The value squared is the total number of probes.

 1306

 	#define EXTRAPOLATE_BEYOND_GRID

->If you went with bilinear probong above, this is a good setting.
+>If you went with bilinear probing above, this is a good setting.

 1326

 	  #define MESH_EDIT_GFX_OVERLAY   // Display a graphics overlay while editing the mesh